Cryru/Emotion/README.md

 ## What is it?

-SoulEngine is a 2D orientated game engine based on the idea of low level code writing, flexibility, and control as opposed to the higher level GUI approach big engines have.
-The project's goal is to provide easy to use, and understand, APIs and concepts for programmers which prefer to write code over dragging and dropping objects, and digging through menus.
+SoulEngine is a 2D orientated game engine based on the idea of low-level code writing, flexibility, and control as opposed to the higher level GUI approach big engines have.
+The project's goal is to provide easy to use and understand, APIs and concepts for programmers which prefer to write code over dragging and dropping objects and digging through menus.

 ## Updates